Search

 Start Small and Build Trust

-When you’ve finally identified what to delegate and who to delegate it to, you should start the delegation process with the goal to build trust.
+When you’ve finally identified what to delegate and who to delegate it to, you should start the delegation process with the goal of building trust.
 Start small with low-stakes tasks and work your way up, focusing on developing rapport with your new assistant.

-You’ll need patience for the onboarding process with a new assistant.
-We believe that when trust is high, speed goes up and costs go down.
-When trust is low, it’s very difficult–sometimes even impossible–to get work done effectively.
+You’ll need patience during the onboarding process with a new assistant.
+We believe that when trust is high, speed increases, and costs decrease.
+When trust is low, it’s very difficult—sometimes even impossible—to get work done effectively.

 Build trust through: